FAQ about printed circuit boards

 No, the investigation found that it is, for practical reasons -not possible to ban.

-17. What is the difference between flame retardant added in reactive respectively additive form?
+21. What is the difference between flame retardant added in reactive or additive form?

-Reactive flame retardant is chemically bound to the epoxy and will not dissolve at waste deposit.
+Reactive flame retardant is chemically bound to the epoxy and will not dissolve and migrate out of the product as part of the waste deposit.

-It is hard to give a precise answer, but we have made tests both on Dicy and nonDicy-material with up to 22 reflows, four of these with a peak temperature of 270C°.
-The stress after 22 reflows is considerable but all connections stick together.
-Our recommendation is to choose a high tg material where there are more than 6 layers and thicker than 1.6mm.
-The picture to the right shows a nonDicymaterial and the left picture a Dicymaterial.
+It is hard to give a precise answer, but we have made tests with material with up to 22 reflows, four of these with a peak temperature of 270C°.
+The stress after 22 reflows is considerable and material can degrade, but all connections remained functional.